Kudzmat/Python-beginner-workshop/intro-to-python.rst

 .. code-block:: python

-    # 3 to the power of 2
+    # exponentiation 3 to the power of 2

     print(3 ** 2)

-    # is division, returns whole numbers
+    # floor division, returns whole numbers

     print(19//4)

-    # mod operator returns the remainder
+    # modulo operator returns the remainder

     print(19%4)